muratk5n/thirdwave/en/README.md

 cheap loans blows up tuition prices, easy credit for consumption, mortgages can blow up prices on goods, homes.
 Tougher to control effect on "the many".
-During 08 crisis gazillions were thrown at corporations, yet no inflation (except in the stock market).
-Inflation did not show up bcz money did not end up in people's pockets.
+During 08 crisis gazillions were thrown at corporations, yet no inflation (except in the stock market, housing).
+Inflation did not show up bcz money did not reach people's pockets.

 ---